Slavery in Finland: Crimean slave trade and Russia (16th–18th centuries)

 Between 10,000 and 20,000 people were taken to serve as slave labourers during the building of Saint Petersburg.
 Approximately 2,000 men were forcibly enlisted in the Russian army, but many women and children were also abducted as serfs or sex slaves by Russian officers, some of whom sold them into the Crimean slave trade.
 About 4,600 people—most of them children—were abducted from Ostrobothnia and Eastern Finland.

 Annika Svahn, Kustaa Lillbäck and (likely) Afrosinya are examples of Finnish people abducted by the Russians during the Great Wrath.

 Many Swedish Empire citizens captured and sold by Russian soldiers were trafficked through the Crimean slave trade to the slave market in Constantinople, where the Swedish ambassador managed to secure the freedom of some—many of whom were women.

 From June 1710, the Swedish ambassador Thomas Funck made trips to the slave market in Constantinople to buy Swedish Empire citizens.
 These trips were documented by his legation priest, Sven Agrell.
 Agrell recorded, for example, the purchase of a "carpenter's daughter from Narva" for $82, a "Captain's wife" for $240, Catharina Pereswetoff-Morath, age 18, for $275, and an entire Livonian family—Anders Jonsson with his wife and children.

-Those who were bought free with Swedish funds were probably escorted to King Charles XII's war camp in Bender and returned to Sweden with him.
-However, it was noted that although many Swedish Empire citizens were freed by the Swedish ambassador, limited wartime finances made it impossible to buy everyone.
-Many young women and children were far too expensive, and as a result, many were purchased by private buyers and remained in the Ottoman Empire.
+Those who were bought free with Swedish funds were escorted to King Charles XII's war camp in Bender and returned to Sweden with him.
+Although many Swedish Empire citizens were freed by the Swedish ambassador, limited wartime finances made it impossible to buy all the Swedish citizens in slavery.
+Many young women and children were far too expensive, and as a result, many were purchased by private buyers and remained in slavery in the Ottoman Empire.

+Atlantic slave trade

+People of Finnish origin were involved in Swedish colonies in West Africa, North America (New Sweden) and the Caribbean, which were implicated in the Atlantic slave trade.
+Slave labor was used in the Swedish colony of Saint Barthélemy.
+The first Governor of St. Barthélemy, Major Salomon von Rajalin, was a Swede of Finnish origin who promoted the development of St. Barthélemy as a hub of the Atlantic slave trade.
+The historian Seppo Sivonen and the documentary filmmaker Jouko Aaltonen have asserted that Finland, as the eastern province of the Sweden, benefited from the global slave trade both through the profit of individual Finnish investors and from profits flowing into the Swedish State Treasury.